-As of OpenScape Voice V4R1, OpenScape Voice Assistant and for each OSV server separately, can be configured to export all the information for the SIP endpoints of each OSV in an xml file once a day or upon demand.
+OpenScape Voice Assistant and each OSV server, can be configured to export all the information for the SIP endpoints of each OSV in an xml file once a day or upon demand.
 The billing application, before processing the CDRs can import these files and automatically configure the SIP endpoints table.
 The configuration for each OSV can be done from the OSV Assistant GUI under Administration->General->CDR settings->"Synchronization with Accounting Management".
 The following options are available:

-• "Enabled": Enable the synchronization with Accounting Management, with default value disabled.
+"Enabled": Enable the synchronization with Accounting Management, with default value disabled.
+Basic Accounting